J4NN0/wordlist-generator/README.md

       You have to choose only the max size of the strings that will be generated.
 The strings will be composed by the whole alphabet (lower case, upper case or both).

-      With a string size of 3:
+      For examplee, with a max string size of 3:

       - Mode *'Uppercase'* will generate a total of 18278 strings
       - Mode *'Lowercase'* will generate a total of 18278 strings